CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 The basic settings of clients SHOULD be checked and, if necessary, adjusted according to the guidelines of the security policy.
 Only after the installation and configuration is complete, the client SHOULD connect to the Internet.
 #### SYS.2.1.A16 Disabling and uninstalling unneeded components and identifiers

 After installation, SHOULD check which components of the firmware, operating system, applications, and other tools are installed and enabled on the clients.
 Unnecessary modules, programs, services, user IDs and interfaces SHOULD be disabled or completely uninstalled.
 In addition, unused runtime environments, interpreter languages ​​and compilers SHOULD be uninstalled.
 Corresponding, unneeded components that are firmly connected to the IT system SHOULD be disabled.
 Also in the firmware existing, unnecessary components (such as theft protection, remote maintenance) SHOULD be turned off.
 It SHOULD be prevented that these components can be reactivated.
-The decisions made SHOULD be documented in such a way that it is possible to understand which configuration and software equipment have been selected for the IT systems.
+The decisions made SHOULD be documented so that it can be reconstructed which configuration and software equipment were chosen for the IT systems.

 #### SYS.2.1.A17 deployment clearance